How to Buy Ethereum Classic (ETC) – A Beginner’s Guide

 Through an ICO, The DAO crowdfunded over $140 million in Ether (Ethereum’s currency).
 This was the biggest crowdfund in history at the time, and the funds were locked inside a smart contract.

-The unique proposition of Ethereum is being an unstoppable code, a system in which code is law.
+The unique proposition of Ethereum is being an unstoppable code, a system where code is law.
 Arguably such a system does not take into account if the code is solid, or behaves as intended, it just runs it.

 The way Ethereum Classic proponents see it, they are the original Ethereum.
 They are using the original code without the rollback and with a significant following.
 After all, having hundreds of millions of dollars worth of market cap means a lot of people are buying into the Ethereum Classic paradigm.